LukaPalelashvili/Amazon-Project/README.md

 - We are using the `setCartItems` method to set the cart items to an empty array.

 Let's create a function to get the cart total.
-Add the following code to the `cart.jsx` file:
+Add the following code to the `CartContext.jsx` file:

 ```jsx
 const getCartTotal = () => {